Install the Backblaze Client Silently (Mac)

 ###################################################

-setDirectory "$@"
+set_directory "$@"

-#Kill System Preferences process to prevent related BZERROR
+# Kill System Preferences process to prevent related BZERROR

-#Check to see if Backblaze is installed already, if so update it.
+# Check to see if Backblaze is installed already, if so update it.
 Else continue as planned.

-if open -Ra "Backblaze" ;
+if open -Ra "Backblaze" ; then

 echo "Backblaze already installed, attempting to update"

-if [ "$return" == "BZERROR:1001" ]
+if [ "$return" == "BZERROR:1001" ]; then

 echo "Backblaze successfully updated"